FERC Account 930.2

 Below is a table of every utility holding company’s 930.2 spending between 2015 and 2019.
 (A table for every utility subsidiary filing between 2015 and 2019 is available here.)

-Since account 930.2 is a broad expense category, intervenors in rate cases can ask for trade association invoices and:
+Since account 930.2 is a broad expense category, intervenors in rate cases can ask for trade association invoices, other O&M accounts in addition to 930.2 that include membership expenses, and:

 - Documents in the Company’s possession that show how the trade association spends the dues it collects, including the percentage that goes to the following categories previously provided and audited by the National Association of Regulatory Utility Commissioners: legislative advocacy; legislative policy research; regulatory advocacy; regulatory policy research; advertising; marketing; utility operations and engineering; finance, legal, planning and customer service, and public relations.